CrunchyData/postgres-operator/docs/content/guides/huge-pages.md

 Note: In the `instances.#.resources` spec, there are `limits` and `requests`.
 If a request value is not specified (like in the example above), it is presumed to be equal to the limit value.
 For Huge Pages, the request value must always be equal to the limit value, therefore, it is perfectly acceptable to just specify it in the `limits` section.

 Note: Postgres uses the system default size by default.
 This means that if there are multiple sizes of Huge Pages available on the node(s) and you attempt to use a size in your PostgresCluster that is not the system default, it will fail.
-To use a non-default size you will need to tell Postgres the size to use with the `huge_page_size` variable, which can be set via dynamic configuration (Warning: setting/changing this parameter will cause your database to restart):
+To use a non-default size you will need to tell Postgres the size to use with the `huge_page_size` variable, which can be set via dynamic configuration:

+{{% notice warning %}}
+Warning: setting/changing this parameter will cause your database to restart.
+{{% /notice %}}

 ```yaml
 patroni: